Smokyish/tl-docs/docs/guides/tl_app_user_guide.md

 ## Choosing currency networks to use

-You'll need to enable currency networks in order to create trustlines using different denominations.
-Pick something you are interested in using---purely as a "unit of account."
+You'll be able to enable currency networks to create trustlines using different denominations.
+Pick something you are interested in using purely as a "unit of account."
 Popular currency networks are USD, EUR, Hours, and Beer.
 You may also want to use your local currency.

 To enable different currency networks, simply select the `Account` tab at the bottom menu bar and then select `Currencies`.
 Here you can enable, or disable, different currency networks that you can easily then use from your `Dashboard`.

+Currency networks can also be enabled during the [trustline creation process](#creating-a-trustline) on the go without the need to enable them in advance.

 <center><a href="../../assets/images/app_user_guide/v1.11/currencies.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/currencies.png"></a></center>

+___

+### Choosing a currency network for a trustline

 When presented with the `Choose Currency Network` screen, tap on `More options` to see the whole list of currency networks that you can choose from.
+The currency network denominations are used purely as a "unit of account."

 <center><a href="../../assets/images/app_user_guide/v1.11/choose_currency_network_simple.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/choose_currency_network_simple.png"></a><a href="../../assets/images/app_user_guide/v1.11/choose_currency_network_advanced.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/choose_currency_network_advanced.png"></a></center>

 ## Setting a credit limit

 Each trustline consists of two credit lines.
-As a default, you set both limits to the same value and use an interest rate of zero.
+As a default, you set both limits to the same value.
 It's best to **discuss this together** as you fill in the numbers.
 Selecting the `Advanced Mode` will allow you to set two values; the left is the amount you would lend, and the right is the amount you can borrow.
 “Borrow” can be thought of as your “spend limit” with this partner.
 These two amounts can be set to whatever values you and your partner agree on.
 There is also an option to add interest to either of these credit lines.

 <center><a href="../../assets/images/app_user_guide/v1.11/set_credit_limit_simple.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/set_credit_limit_simple.png"></a><a href="../../assets/images/app_user_guide/v1.11/set_credit_limit_advanced.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/set_credit_limit_advanced.png"></a></center>